mediadnan/Failures/docs/source/index.md

 components that interact with each-other, so when a component fails, following tracebacks doesn't always give us an instantaneous picture about that failure.

-Failure comes with tools to tag _(label)_ with meaningful names code areas that might fail, so when a failure occurs in a nested component while processing some data, ``failures`` concatenates those labels from outer to inner and reports the actual error together with the source name _(which looks something like ``outer_tag.middle_tag.inner_tag``)_
+FailureException comes with tools to tag _(label)_ with meaningful names code areas that might fail, so when a failure occurs in a nested component while processing some data, ``failures`` concatenates those labels from outer to inner and reports the actual error together with the source name _(which looks something like ``outer_tag.middle_tag.inner_tag``)_